Page 11 Form 1023 (Rev. 9-98) 11:50 PM 8/8/00 LC

 All

-other powers and duties of the church are reserved for its standing
+other powers and duties of the church are reserved for its standing committees.

-the center of the church are the Board of Trustees, consisting of the six people
+center of the church are the Board of Trustees, consisting of the six people

 who signed the articles of incorporation, who have the duty to serve as a